Cantera/cantera-website/pages/install/install.rst

 - FreeBSD users can install using :ref:`pkg <sec-install-freebsd>`.

-- Users of Windows, macOS, and other Linux distributions should :ref:`compile Cantera from source <sec-compiling>`.
+- Users of other Linux distributions should :ref:`compile Cantera from source <sec-compiling>`.